ezrajteboul/belaproject/README.md

 figure out easiest way to send osc message from laptop on windows
 twisted: pipe network traffic from one port to another

+figure out how to generate a square wave on one of the output pins (not the audio out!)